Back to Blog

 Micro hashtags (under 10K posts): Extremely targeted community tags.
 Your content can rank in the top posts for these indefinitely.
 Best for establishing authority in a specific niche rather than broad discovery.

 The optimal mix for most accounts: 1 mega, 1-2 large, 2-3 mid-tier, 2-3 niche, 1-2 micro.
 That is 7-11 total hashtags, well within the 3-10 recommended by Instagram's creator team.
+Research from Buffer State of Social confirms that this balanced approach outperforms both minimal and maximal hashtag strategies.

 Step-by-Step Hashtag Research Method